 I’ll be putting the sketch in at a future date.

 Burn pits were dirty disgusting work, and while we all did it at least once, it was not something we cared to do.
 One of the things a lot of people thought were cool were the so called “Piss tubes.”
 These were nothing more than PVC pipe, buried into the sand at roughly a 45 degree angle.
 As the name implies, we used it to urinate into.

-Initially, it sounded like a good idea.
-But eventually they began to stink.
+Initially, they sounded like a good idea.
+But they began to stink.
 I have to admit, there were times our tidy little camp smelled like a warm summers day at the county dump.